electrode-io/electrode-native/docs/cli/cauldron/repo/add.md

 `ern cauldron repo add my-other-cauldron git@github.com:username/other-cauldron#development --current`
 Add a new Cauldron repository, with alias `my-other-cauldron`, and url `git@github.com:username/other-cauldron`, to the local collection of Cauldron repositories and set it at the current activated Cauldron.
 The branch that will be used for this Cauldron will be `development` as it was explicitly specified in the Cauldron url.

+`ern cauldron repo add -f my-local-cauldron ~/path/to/local/cauldron`\
+Adds the `my-local-cauldron` alias, and overwrites it if it already exists.

 #### Remarks

-- If the `alias` already exists, this command will fail.
+- If the `alias` already exists, this command will fail, unless `--force/-f` is used.